 - If you are widowed it is 2.5 parts

-In order to ensure that those with large incomes do not benefit over generously from this system the amount of tax allowance for dependants is also limited to a maximum sum, although it is generous and should not be relevant to most expatriates.
+In order to ensure that those with large incomes do not benefit generously from this system the amount of tax allowance for dependants is also limited to a maximum sum, although it is generous and should not be relevant to most expatriates.

-The level of ceiling depends on the size, nature, and composition of the household, but as a general rule, it is €1,570 (2021 for 2020 income) for or each half part.
+The level of the ceiling depends on the size, nature, and composition of the household, but as a general rule, it is €1,570 (2021 for 2020 income) for or each half part.
 The ceiling level is considerably higher for single-parent households for their first child.
 See the next section for more on this.

 Income Bands and Rates

 The Income payable in the current year is based on the earnings of the previous year.
-The rates and bands for the current year are applied to the previous year, exemptions (allowances) for the current year are applied to the previous year (unlike other countries where current year allowances are applied to current year income)
+The rates and bands for the current year are applied to the previous year, and exemptions (allowances) for the current year are applied to the previous year (unlike other countries where current year allowances are applied to current year income)